jkonarska/VIS-NIR/README.md

 ## Installation
 The code requires MATLAB v2018b or later, with Image Processing Toolbox installed.
-Download the VIS-NIR folder to your local drive and open the main function (visNir.m) in MATLAB.
+Download the source folder (src) to your local drive and open the main function (visNir.m) in MATLAB.
 Before running the code:
 * specify the path to the folder with photographs.
-A few sample images are provided in the repository,
+A few sample images are provided in the repository;
 * double-check the default settings in imageSettings.m and make changes if necessary.

 ## Authors